davidebuzzao/TOPAS/README.md

 TOPAS is implemented in R (≥4.1), and it was tested in a version-controlled conda environment.

-Clone the TOPAS repository and either execute A or B.

-A.  Follow the instructions to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then execute the following to generate a conda environment with all you need to run TOPAS:
+Clone the TOPAS repository and follow the instructions to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then execute the following to generate a conda environment with all you need to run TOPAS:
 ```
 conda env create -f environment.yml
 ```

-B.  Manually install the following libraries inside a R (≥4.1) environment:

-  * r-tidyverse=1.3.1
-  * r-igraph=1.2.11
-  * r-dnet=1.1.7
-  * bioconductor-biocparallel=1.28.0
-  * r-r.utils=2.11.0
-  * r-dosnow=1.0.20
-  * r-foreach=1.5.1

 ### Step 2: Program Execution

-If you have created a new conda environment, make sure to activate it before running TOPAS.
+Once you have created a new conda environment, make sure to activate it before running TOPAS.
 ```
 conda activate topas
 ```